 Don’t forget that in general, error codes are specific to each model of a Lennox mini split system.
 Your manual will offer a guide for these error codes and what they can mean.
 But because many of these codes start with electrical problems, professional experience is often necessary.

 Call Air Concepts of Middle Georgia for Mini Split Repair

 Air Concepts of Middle Georgia can offer fast and affordable ductless mini split repair.
 Whether you own a mini split AC system or a mini split heat pump, our technicians can quickly diagnose your specific problem.

 For some problems, repairs may not be worth it.
 But that doesn’t mean the mini split replacement process has to be stressful.
-We can provide equally effective mini split installation in Middle Georgia, bringing your new system online with little to no comfort disruption.
+We can provide equally effective mini split installation in Milledgeville and Middle Georgia, bringing your new system online with little to no comfort disruption.

 To schedule an appointment, give us a call at 478-200-5689 today.